 In the best short stories, a plot revelation is accompanied by a anagnorisis.
 That doesn’t happen in this one.
 As a bit of entertainment, “The Woman At The Store” is serviceable, but as a great work of literature… no. There’s only one layer to this one.

-There’s the Inn of No Return trope, in which those who check-in can never leave, then there’s this kind of story.
+As mentioned above, this story features the Inn of No Return trope.
+Those who check-in can never leave, then there’s this kind of story.
 In “The Woman At The Store”, two of the travellers do get out of there, but are forever changed by what they have learned.
 The other, who went right into the house and stayed the night with the woman, may be stuck there forever.

 I’m sure he’s still there.